github/developer.github.com/content/webhooks/index.md

 * TOC
 {:toc}

-Every GitHub repository has the option to communicate with a web server whenever the repository is pushed to.
-These "webhooks" can be used to update an external issue tracker, trigger CI builds, update a backup mirror, or even deploy to your production server.
+Webhooks allow you to build or set up integrations which can respond to certain actions on GitHub.com.
+When an event you've subscribed to is triggered, we'll send a simple HTTP POST payload to the webhook's configured URL.
+There a simple web app can inspect the payload and perform some useful action.
+Webhooks  can be used to update an external issue tracker, trigger CI builds, update a backup mirror, or even deploy to your production server.

-Each hook can be configured for a specific [service][service-hooks-section] and one or more [events][events-section], regardless of the API used to do so.
-Repository admins can configure hooks programmatically [via the API][repo-hooks].
+Each webhook can be installed [on an organization][org-hooks] or [a specific respository][repo-hooks].
+Once installed, they will be triggered each time one or more subscribed events occurs on that organization or repository.

 ## Events